 \section{Abstract}

-Most local massive galaxies, if not all, are believed to harbor a supermassive black hole (SMBH) at the center\cite{Kormendy1995}.
-Galaxy mergers have long been thought to drive strong gas inflows\cite{Toomre1972} and accretion onto either one or both central SMBH, triggering single or dual quasars\cite{Hopkins2008} as a natural stage of the hierarchical galaxy and SMBH evolution.
-While many dual active galactic nuclei -- the low-luminosity counterparts of quasars -- have been observed in low-redshift mergers\cite{Bogdanovic2021}, no unambiguous dual quasar is known at cosmic noon ($z\gtrsim2$) when both quasar activity and global star formation density peaked\cite{Richards2006,Madau2014}.
-While a handful of dual quasar candidates were known at $z>1$\cite{Inada2008,Schechter2017,Anguita2018,Lemon2018,Lemon2020,Shen2021,Tang2021,Yue2021,Lemon2022}, they still had competing explanations, either as pre-merger projected quasar pairs at larger physical separations, or as double images of single quasars produced by the strong gravitational lensing by foreground galaxies.
-Here we report multi-wavelength observations of \objfull\ (\obj\ for short) as the first kiloparsec (kpc)-scale dual quasar confirmed to be hosted by a galaxy merger at cosmic noon.
-Hubble Space Telescope (HST) near-infrared (NIR) imaging reveals extended host galaxies underlying the much brighter compact quasar nuclei (with a separation of 0\farcs46 corresponding to 3.8 kpc at $z=2.17$) and low surface brightness tidal features as conclusive evidence for ongoing galactic interactions.
-The detection of both extended host galaxies and tidal features unambiguously establishes \obj\ as a pair of quasars hosted by an ongoing galaxy merger.
-We also present Keck NIR imaging assisted by adaptive optics that better resolves the host galaxy structure, spatially resolved HST optical and Gemini optical and NIR spectroscopy, Chandra X-ray imaging spectroscopy, and NSF's Karl Jansky Very Large Array radio dual-band imaging in its most extended configuration, all lending support to the dual quasar hypothesis.
-Unlike their low-redshift low-luminosity counterparts, the high-redshift dual quasar is hosted by two massive (with stellar masses of ${\sim}10^{11.5}M_{\odot}$) compact (with effective radii of 1.8 kpc and 1.1 kpc) disk-dominated galaxies.
+Galaxy mergers produce pairs of supermassive black holes (SMBHs), which may be witnessed as dual quasars if both SMBHs are rapidly accreting.
+The kiloparsec (kpc)-scale separation represents a physical regime sufficiently close for merger-induced effects to be important\cite{Hopkins2008} yet wide enough to be directly resolvable with the facilities currently available.
+Whereas many kpc-scale dual active galactic nuclei--the low-luminosity counterparts of quasars--have been observed in low-redshift mergers\cite{Bogdanovic2022}, no unambiguous dual quasar is known at cosmic noon ($z\approx2$), the peak of global star formation and quasar activity\cite{Richards2006,Madau2014}.
+Here we report multiwavelength observations of \obj\ as a kpc-scale, dual-quasar system hosted by a galaxy merger at cosmic noon ($z=2.17$).
+We discover extended host galaxies associated with the much brighter compact quasar nuclei (separated by 0\farcs46 or 3.8 kpc) and low-surface-brightness tidal features as evidence for galactic interactions.
+Unlike its low-redshift and low-luminosity counterparts, \obj\ is hosted by massive compact disk-dominated galaxies.